 Initially the vehicle weights needs to be measured in a horizontal position.
 Afterwards the front is lifted and weights measured again.
 The higher it is lifted the more accurate the results will be.
-The height is restricted by different possible touch conditions, between vehicle parts and roof, ground and environment.
+The height is restricted by different possible touch conditions: between vehicle parts and roof, ground and environment.

-In order to improve measurements following preparations need to be done:
+In order to improve measurements, following preparations need to be done:

-- Fix wheel travel, for example: solid shocks, or spring fixes - Increase tire pressure to maximum allowed value - It is important to remove all load, for example moving items, from the car or it should be properly fixed - Doors should be closed
+- Fix wheel travel, for example: solid shocks, or spring fixes - Increase tire pressure to maximum allowed value - It is important to remove all load for example, moving items - from the vehicle or it should be properly fixed - Doors should be closed

-Before measuring the vehicle the engine must be switched off, after lifting it should be rolled freely in order to release tension in the tire and suspension.
+Before measuring the vehicle, the engine must be switched off.
+After lifting, it should be rolled freely in order to release tension in the tires and suspension.